kraianyn/distress/Description.md

 ## Locations

 This section is for the locations where courses are held.
-The page of a location contains the name, the link on the map, and the courses scheduled there.
+The page of a location contains the name and the link on the map.

 # Users